Previous Page

 The second volume in the Four-BEE series.

-Collected in Drinking Sapphire Wine (Incorporating Don't Bite The Sun).
+Collected in Drinking Sapphire Wine (Incorporating Don't

-Four-BEE was an utopian city.
-If you didn't mind being taken care of all your long long life, having a wild time as a "jang" teenagers able to do anything you wanted from killing yourself innumerable times, changing bodies, changing sex, and raising perpetual hell, it could be heaven.
+didn't mind being taken care of all your long long life, having a wild time as a

+heaven.
+But for one inhabitant there was always something askew.
+He/she had tried everything and yet the taste always soured.
+And then he/she succeeded in committing the one illegal act-and was thrown out of heaven forever.
 But forever is not a term any native of that robotic utopia understood.
 And so he/she challenged the rules, declared independence, and set out to prove that a human was still smarter than the cleverest and most protective robot.
+You don't need to have read Tanith Lee's DON'T BITE THE SUN, which set the original scene, to find this new one of the same high merit that distinguished this author's THE BIRTHGRAVE. (back cover copy) |

 French Translations: